My Perspective on Asset Transfers

 The White Paper Gap

-Perhaps most concerning is the lack of guidance from the central government.
-The devolution white paper contains just one vague sentence about "strengthening expectations on engagement" with town and parish councils, nothing about asset transfers or support mechanisms.
+Perhaps most concerning is the lack of guidance from central government.
+The devolution white paper contains just one vague sentence about strengthening expectations on engagement with town and parish councils — nothing about asset transfers or support mechanisms.

 This absence of central guidance means each area is handling transfers differently, creating a postcode lottery for town and parish councils.